Bill Drummond: The 17

-Reviews, accolades and criticism
+Recognitions and legacy

 In 1993, Select magazine published a list of the 100 Coolest People in Pop.
 Drummond was number one on the list.
 "What has this giant of coolness not achieved?", they asked: "Like the Monolith in 2001: A Space Odyssey, Drummond has always been a step ahead of human evolution, guiding us on.
 Manager of The Teardrop Explodes, co-inventor of ambient and trance house, number one pop star, situationist pagan, folk troubadour, pan-dimensional zenarchist gentleman of leisure...and then, ladies and gentlemen, he THROWS IT ALL AWAY, machine-guns the audience and dumps a dead sheep on the doorstep of the Brit Awards and vanishes to build dry-stone walls.
 His new 'band' The K Foundation make records but say they won't release them at all until world peace is established.
 Deranged, inspired, intensely cool."

 Also in 1993, an NME piece about the K Foundation found much to praise in Drummond's career, from Zoo Records through to the K Foundation art award: "Bill Drummond's career is like no other... there's been cynicism... and there's been care (no one who didn't love pop music could have made a record so commercial and so Pet Shop Boys-lovely as 'Kylie Said to Jason', or the madly wonderful 'Last Train to Trancentral', or the Tammy Wynette version of 'Justified and Ancient').
 There's been mysticism...
 But most of all there's been a belief that, both in music and life, there's something more."
 Charles Shaar Murray wrote in The Independent that "[Bill] Drummond is many things, and one of those things is a magician.
 Many of his schemes... involve symbolically-weighted acts conducted away from the public gaze and documented only by Drummond himself and his participating comrades.
 Nevertheless, they are intended to have an effect on a worldful of people unaware that the act in question has taken place.
 That is magical thinking.
 Art is magic, and so is pop.
 Bill Drummond is a cultural magician..."